vasilisa-iatckova/wcm_datasci_basics_06images/README.md

 All functions in these test files should be named with the `test_` prefix, indicating which function is being tested.
 For example `def test_utility_function()` would be testing the function `utility_function()`.
 The tests will be run automatically by simply calling `pytest` in your terminal.

+To integrate your `pytest` unit tests with GitHub, so that every commit you push to github is automatically tested with GitHub Actions, see this guide here: https://docs.github.com/en/actions/guides/building-and-testing-python

+I've already prepared the Github actions workflow file in `.github/workflows/main.yml`.
+It was created based on the template provided by the guide linked above.

+With these actions setup, every push or pull-request made to the specified branch will be automatically tested.

 ### Useful Python functions and commands used in today's class:

 ```python